How can I help you share your message with the world?

 AI use statement

-Where any part of the translation process is subcontracted (e.g. having a translation reviewed by a second translator), all reasonable efforts will be made to choose subcontractors whose values are aligned with Better Worlds Translation’s.
+Please note that when any part of the translation process is subcontracted (e.g. having a translation reviewed by a second translator), all reasonable efforts will be made to choose subcontractors whose values are aligned with Better Worlds Translation’s.
 However, no guarantee can be made on this point.